The 20 Best Hereditary Multiple Osteochondromas Doctors in Japan

 Tokyo, JP

-Rika Kosaki practices in Tokyo, Japan.
+Rika Kosaki practices practicing medicine in Tokyo, Japan.
 Ms. Kosaki is rated as an Experienced expert by MediFind in the treatment of Hereditary Multiple Osteochondromas.
-Her top areas of expertise are Hartsfield Syndrome, Jacobsen Syndrome, Rubinstein-Taybi Syndrome, and Split Hand Foot Malformation.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Hartsfield Syndrome, Jacobsen Syndrome, Rubinstein-Taybi Syndrome, and Split Hand Foot Malformation.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.